onthegomap/planetiler/planetiler-custommap/README.md

 * `key` - Name of this attribute in the tile.
 * `constantValue` - Value of the attribute in the tile, as a constant
 * `tagValue` - Value of the attribute in the tile, as copied from the value of the specified tag key.
-* `dataType` - Whether to perform type alignment, so that rendered attribute values are consistently set.
-Valid values include `bool` and `string`.
 * `includeWhen` - A filter specification which determines whether to include this attribute.
 If unspecified, the attribute will be included unless excluded by `excludeWhen`.
 See [Tag Filters](#tag-filters)
 * `excludeWhen` - A filter specification which determines whether to exclude this attribute.
 This rule is applied after `includeWhen`.
 If unspecified, no exclusion filter is applied.
 See [Tag Filters](#tag-filters)
 * `minZoom` - The minimum zoom at which to render this attribute.